-State of progress The activities are:

-State of progress of the main activities 1

-Ahead of Within Delayed Seriously
+State of progress of the main activities State of progress The activities are: Ahead of time Within deadline Delayed Seriously delayed 1.
+A0301 Х

-time deadline Delayeu delayed

-1. A0301 X

 Two formerly unforeseen activities have been added to the project, financed partly by the remaining funds of the budget dedicated to school construction and partly to a top-up fund from the Brussels Capital Region (568k€ - BEL160661T).